April 2025 Newsletter

-Read the February 2025 Launceston Historical Society Newsletter here: 197 February 2025
+Read the April 2025 Launceston Historical Society Newsletter here: No 198 April 2025

 • Other events of interest

-Everyone is welcome to attend each month’s meetings to hear the speakers tell us more about our history.
+Everyone is welcome to attend our monthly meetings to hear the speakers tell us more about our history.
 Admission is free for LHS members and $5 for visitors.

 History Prizes